 Property taxes and interest associated with the current fiscal period are all considered to be susceptible to accrual and so have been recognized as revenues of the current fiscal period.
-All other revenue items are considered to be measurable and available only when cash is received by the District.
+All other revenue items are considered to be measurable

 Revenue resulting from exchange transactions, in which each party gives and receives essentially equal value, is recorded on the accrual basis when the exchange takes place.
 On a modified accrual basis, revenue is recorded in the year in which the resources are measurable and become available.